-For these reasons, our affiliated project Santa Isabel Ana Seton is not only vital in ensuring that children receive an education and are provided with basic necessities, but it also provides important skills training programs for our sponsored and unsponsored children’s families so that they can learn new skills to help generate income.
+For these reasons, our affiliated project, Santa Isabel Ana Seton, is not only vital to ensuring that children receive an education and are provided with basic necessities, but it also provides important skills training programs for our sponsored and unsponsored children’s families so that they can learn new skills to help generate income.

 Sisters providing for children in need

 Santa Isabel Ana Seton, located in Guatemala City, is named after a North American nun who was canonized in 1975.
 The center is now run by the Sisters of San Vicente de Paul and Santa Luisa de Marillac, who tend to the needs of impoverished families living nearby.
 Additionally, since Guatemala’s public education system suffers from overcrowding, numerous teacher strikes, and a general lack of school supplies, the Sisters also partner with a local private school, the Escuela Santa Maria, to ensure that children at the center are receiving an education.
 Together, the school and the center strive to provide sponsored and unsponsored children with basic needs and a sound education.